yoshitashaw/Car-Resale-Price-Prediction/README.md

 3. Commit changes (`git commit -m 'Added new feature'`)
 4. Push to GitHub (`git push origin feature-name`)
 5. Open a Pull Request 🎉

+# Why only regression model for the car resale price prediction project ?
+"Since the target variable in this project — the resale price — is a continuous numerical value, regression models are the most appropriate choice.
+Classification models wouldn’t be suitable because they predict discrete categories, while our goal was to estimate exact price values.
+I explored multiple regression algorithms, including Linear Regression, Random Forest Regressor, and Gradient Boosting, and selected the one that offered the best balance between accuracy, generalization, and inference speed.
+Additionally, regression models provide interpretability, which helped in understanding how each feature — like car age, mileage, and fuel type — impacts the predicted price."